explosion/spacy-course/chapters/chapter2.md

 <choice>

-<opt correct="true" text="The string <code>'Bowie'</code> isn't present in the German vocab, so the hash can't be resolved in the string store.">
+<opt correct="true" text="The string <code>'Bowie'</code> isn't in the German vocab, so the hash can't be resolved in the string store.">

 Hashes can't be reversed.
 To prevent this problem, add the word to the new vocab by processing a text or looking up the string, or use the same vocab to resolve